 When one wants to start a business, he has to decide which business structure he should opt for.
-There are many business structures such as LLC (Limited Liability Company), corporations, general partnership, sole proprietorship, etc. But to start a corporation, one needs to decide which corporation is to be formed?
+There are many business structures such as LLC (Limited Liability Company), corporations, general partnerships, sole proprietorship, etc. But to start a corporation, one needs to decide which corporation is to be formed?
 Whether C or S?
-Hence, hereby in this article, we discuss the similarities and the differences of both of them so that one can come to know which business is to be started upon.
+Hence, in this article, we discuss the similarities and differences of both of them so that one can come to know which business is to be started.

 What is C Corporation?

-A C Corporation is a term of the subchapter C of the Internal Revenue Code (U.S.) created under the state law.
-Here, the corporation pays taxes, as well as the shareholders on the dividends paid to them.
+C Corporation is a term of the subchapter C of the Internal Revenue Code (U.S.) created under the state law.
+Here, the corporation pays taxes and the shareholders on the dividends paid to them.

 What is S Corporation?

-Whereas S Corporation under the subchapter S of the Internal Revenue Code (U.S.) is also created under the state law.
+Whereas S Corporation, under the subchapter S of the Internal Revenue Code (U.S.), is also created under state law.
 But they need to file Form No. 2553 (Election by a small business corporation) to achieve S Corp. status.
 Here, the income or the losses are distributed to the shareholders.
 The shareholders then pay taxes on their own personal tax returns at the rates applicable to them.

-There is a limited liability of the shareholders meaning thereby they don’t have to pay from their personal pockets for the debts and the obligations.
+There is limited liability of the shareholders, meaning they don’t have to pay from their personal pockets for the debts and obligations.

 Both are treated as separate entities different from their owners under the law.